 The AMD Ryzen 5 4500U is a laptop processor from the Ryzen U 4000 series released in 2020.
 It’s commonly used in mid-tier and upper-mid-tier laptops.
 The Ryzen 5 4500U is more than capable of completing the daily computing tasks.
 Besides completely smooth day-to-day home and office computing, the chip also offers decent performance for heavier tasks like video editing.

 As a mid-tier member of the Ryzen 4000 U family, the six-core Ryzen 5 4500U sits between the slightly faster eight-core Ryzen 7 4700U and weaker quad-core 3 4300U.
 The 15-Watt 5 4500U directly competes against Intel’s 15-Watt 10th Core i5 U and G series series.

 As for gaming, the Ryzen 5 4500U features an AMD Radeon integrated graphics processor, which can handle well some light gaming.

 In most benchmarks, the Ryzen 5 4500U surpasses the popular 10th Gen Intel i5 (and i7) U and G series counterparts.
 It can also compete against the powerful 45-Watt chips from the 9th Gen Intel Core H-series you can typically find in 2019 gaming laptops.
 So overall, performance of the Ryzen 5 4500U is exceptional, although the processor doesn’t belong to the top-tier processor class occupied by the Intel Core H and AMD Ryzen H series chips.

-Note: Performance and benchmark scores of the AMD Ryzen 5 4500U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Ryzen 5 4500U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.